 When you first realize that your cat has peed on your dog’s bed, your first thought may be anger, followed by confusion.
 Do they not like the dog?

 To make matters worse, cat urine is tough to remove.
 It will take many washes to eradicate the smelly cat urine.
-You may not even be able to get it out at all.
+You may not even be able to get it all out.

 You may be considering punishing your cat or somehow training them not to pee on your dog’s bed.
 However, this is often not necessary.
 As we’ll discuss, inappropriate peeing is often a sign of an underlying health condition, which will likely need to be treated by your vet.